curioussoulscafe/global-curiosities/CONTRIBUTING.md

 - You're happy to gift it to the community, granting us a royalty-free license to use and share it under this repository's `LICENSE` (CC BY-NC-SA 4.0).
 - We will reject submissions containing harassment, hate speech, or inappropriate content.

 **🛑 Withdrawing a Question:** If you ever change your mind and want a question you submitted removed, just email **privacy@curioussouls.cafe**.
-We'll delete it from the deck and the app, no questions asked.
+We'll delete it from the deck and the app.

 ---

 *Thank you for helping us make the world a little more connected, one question at a time!* 🌍☕